HongPhuMagic/ML-Project-1-Titanic-from-Disaster/README.md

 ## ML-Project-1-Titanic-from-Disaster

+#### Conclusion

+In this project, I've built miltiple models to predict whether the subject survives or not.
+Since this is a Classification problem, I used classification models:
+* Logisitc Regression (79.6%)
+* KNN (67.4%)
+* Decision Tree (74.1%)
+* Random Forest (82.1%)
+* SVM (67.4%)

+As you can see, the best performing model was Random Foresting using the basic parameters.
+In general, models can be further improved by:
+* Getting more data
+* Tuning the parameters
+* Using the other features given in the dataset that weren't used in this (Cabin, Ticket, Title from the Name)

 This is a typical first real data science project that most people go through.
 With that being said, there are many examples of this kernal throughout kaggle.
 I have attempted my best to use what I know and limited myself on using other kernals available.

 #### Data Source